keerthan655/TickerViewer/README.md

 # TickerViewer

-This is a simple Dash web application that allows you to select a stock ticker (e.g., GOOG, AAPL, MSFT, NVDA), fetch data from Yahoo Finance, and display it as a candlestick chart.
+This is a simple web application that allows you to select a stock ticker (e.g., GOOG, AAPL, MSFT, NVDA), fetch data from Yahoo Finance, and display it as a candlestick chart.
+Dash will be used for the clientside web GUI and flask will used as the server to fetch data.

 ## Prerequisites